 A great thing about selling your unwanted things to make money is that you can sell everything across multiple platforms in order to try and sell it quicker – just remember to delete it or ‘mark as sold’ on the other websites to avoid multiple people buying the same item!

 You’ll need suitable packaging for when you post the items you sell.
-I usually buy this 8 pack of brown padded envelopes from Poundland, but if you plan on selling a lot, it would be so much easier and cheaper for you to buy packaging in bulk on eBay.
+Try padded envelopes from pound shops, but if you plan on selling a lot, it would be so much easier and cheaper for you to buy packaging in bulk on eBay.

 Ideas of items you can sell: